ntvu19/ntvu19.github.io/docs/operating-system/process-management/03-multi-processing-in-multi-kernel-operating-system.md

 - Multi-threading model
 - Extended PCB
 - How does the OS manage parallel threads?
-- Reality application (such as Chrome browser)
+- Practical application (such as Chrome browser)